superfly/docs/flyctl/cmd/flyctl_ssh_log.md

 ## Options

 ~~~
   -h, --help         help for log
+  -o, --org string   The organization to operate on
 ~~~

 ## Global Options